SAVE UP TO 35% OFF | FREE SHIPPING ON SUBSCRIPTIONS

 Hormonal changes related to being obese can raise the risk factor of diabetes, heart disease, and insulin resistance, causing a dip in blood sugar levels, which causes energy spikes and dips.

+Obesity is often associated with sedentary behavior, contributing to low energy.
 About 40% of people who are obese also suffer from sleep apnea, a sleep disorder that can significantly increase the lack of sleep [4].

 Iron Deficiencies and Anemia

 Due to nutritional deficiencies and blood loss during our menstrual cycles, we women are more susceptible to iron deficiencies and anemia.
+Iron is crucial for making red blood cells, which carry oxygen throughout the body.
+When there's not enough iron present, we can suffer from weakness and fatigue.

 Depression and Mental Health

+Depression often presents with symptoms of low energy, persistent sadness, and lack of motivation.
 Stress, burnout, and other mental health issues can lead to exhaustion and low energy.
 Taking care of mental well-being is crucial for overall vitality.
+It's essential to seek professional help if you suspect depression is the reason behind fatigue.

 Medication Side Effects

+Some medications may cause fatigue as a side effect.
 Medications can make people feel tired because some drugs, like those for pain or high blood pressure, can have a sedative effect or alter brain chemicals.
+If you experience extreme fatigue from medication, you can consult your healthcare provider for possible adjustments or alternative options.

 *I'd like to point out that the above symptoms may indicate various health conditions.
 If you or someone you know is experiencing severe symptoms of low energy, it is advisable to consult with a healthcare professional for a thorough evaluation and appropriate guidance.